 We often find that when students make a roommate request, they and their roommate are not in an “ideal match” group.
 If this occurs, we continue with the roommate pairing process and pair you with another student.
 If your requested roommate fell into your “ideal match” group, we are happy to honor the roommate request.

 When placing paired students into building and room assignments, we are very intentional about building strong communities.
 We carefully consider MBTI types, as well as the characteristics and interests of the pairs, in order to build well-balanced halls consisting of diverse students.
 This process allows for students to live in a more compatible environment as part of a community of students with a wide variety of personalities and interests.

-If a student has a medical or American Disability Act (ADA) accommodation request, they should contact the Office of Residence Life to begin the process of completing the necessary paperwork.
+If a student has a medical or American Disability Act (ADA) accommodation request, they should contact the Office of Residence Life to begin the process of completing the Medical Accommodation Form (.pdf).